sophiehearn/election-analysis/README.md

         f"-------------------------\n"
         f"\nCandidate Votes:\n")
 ```
-This output should be edited to reflect the relevant data.
+This output should be edited to reflect the specificities of the relevant data.

 Ultimately this code can be useful, with some small modifications, to tally numbers of almost any variable in a CSV file.